ecloudvalley/Credit-card-fraud-detection-with-SageMaker-using-TensorFlow-estimators/README.md

 #### Create following IAM roles

-The role that allow Lambda trigger prediction job with Amazon SageMaker by client request from application<br>
+The role that allow Lambda trigger prediction job with Amazon SageMaker by client request from application<br><br>
-The role that allow Amazon SageMaker to execute full job and get access to S3, CloudWatchLogs (create this role in SageMaker section)<br>
+The role that allow Amazon SageMaker to execute full job and get access to S3, CloudWatchLogs (create this role in SageMaker section)<br><br>